HomeBlogScuba Diving at Morritt’s

 Rum Point & Kaibo

 Enjoy a fun day at the beach in North Side at Rum Point Club or Kaibo.
 Both locations offer casual beachside restaurants and bars, loungers and watersports activitiesKaibo also has a coffee shop and a fine dining restaurant for dinners.
 From Rum Point you can catch a catamaran to visit world famous Stingray City, where you can swim and touch the rays.
+Note that Rum Point is currently closed but is expected to re-open.
+Check their social media for updates.

 Starfish Point